michami/MBR/README.md

 |------|-----|-----|----|----|----|-----|-----|-----|-----|
 | **3d03** | 98% | 94% | 84%| 69%| 50%| 31% | 16% | 6%  | 2% |
 | **1d6+1** | 100% | 100%| **83%**| **67%**| **50%**| **33%** | **17%** | 0% | 0% |

+# Alternative Tokens

+An easy alternative for the tokens, if you're playing at home, would be to use dice, of course.
+Any time you're using values 6 or under, I would use a d6, since they're very stable, and less likely to change value if brushed with a sleeve.

 # Alternative Rules